 This past week we have had some practices for the Extraordinary Ministers of Holy Communion, the Lectors, the Hospitality Ministers, the Sacristans and the Altar Servers for the new configuration of our church for the way we will celebrate the Mass.
-I am sure that many of you have heard about it by now, but we are moving the altar back to the sanctuary.
+I am sure that many of you have heard about it by now that we are moving the altar back to the sanctuary.
 There are many reasons for this, which I will lay out in this letter.

 When St. Paul speaks about the Lord Jesus and the Church, he tells us that Christ is the head of His body the Church.
 St. Paul tells us this in Colossians 1:18, he describes it in 1 Corinthians 12 and in Romans 12 just to name a few.
 We say in the Church, Lex Orandi, Lex Credendi, that is, We pray as we believe.
 This includes not just the things that we say in the Mass, or sing, but also the way in which we pray.
 With this configuration, the priest, who celebrates the Mass in Persona Christi, in the person of Christ, will be at the head of the Liturgical Celebration of the Mass.
 This is not to say that the priest is Jesus, but that the priest, when he celebrates the Mass or any of the other Sacraments, represents or stands in the place of Christ.

 Ultimately it is for this same reason that the tabernacle, which holds the precious body and blood of the Lord, will also be taking its place at the head of the church instead of in the adoration chapel.
 This will also mean that we should show the proper reverence for the Lord Jesus when we walk into the church, both with our voices and with our bodies.
 We should genuflect towards Jesus in the tabernacle especially when we enter the church and when we leave the church, recognizing God’s presence among us.
 If we have issues with our knees, then we should make a profound bow towards the tabernacle when we enter and when we leave.